fandco-public/ProductTestsAndResults/ICALtoCSVConverter.md

 ### BUG 000007

-In the ICS to CSV pain, clicking the 'Apply' button without a date range produces an unhandled exception.
+In the ICS to CSV pane, clicking the 'Apply' button without a date range produces an unhandled exception.
 It should produce a handled exception.

 #### ANSWER